cypress-io/circleci-orb/docs/examples.md

 ## linux-and-mac

 Runs tests on Linux and on Mac via two jobs.
-Note how the user defines and uses own executor "mac"
+Note how the user defines and uses own [custom executor](#custom-executor) "mac".

 ```yaml
 version: 2.1